jesperolsson-se/Eolang-exercises/README.md

 Thus, our first EO exercise is concluded.
 So far, we've seen but a snippet of code, but already have we encountered a somewhat esoteric syntax and language constructs.
 Already, I think it's safe to say that EO will challenge your average programmer's cognition - and in a quite good way at that!

+## Friends of Ten

+Let's continue our exploration with a little maths game that is often used in children's education: Friends of Ten.
+The exercise is nothing special - when asked about a number [1, 9], respond with the number that would bring their sum to 10 - but should introduce us to some important fundamentals for writing useful programs.

 `mvn compile`

 `java -cp target/classes:target/eo-runtime.jar org.eolang.phi.Main sandbox.app YEAR`